bimalsharma07/PlayWright-from-Scratch/README.md

-# Project Title
+End-to-End Test Automation for SauceDemo

-This repository provides a foundational Playwright framework, engineered from scratch for scalability, maintainability, and robustness.
-It incorporates the latest and most secure practices to ensure a reliable and efficient test automation solution.
+This repository showcases a comprehensive end-to-end testing framework for SauceDemo, meticulously engineered for scalability, maintainability, and robustness.
+Built from the ground up, it integrates the latest automation techniques and secure best practices, ensuring a reliable, efficient, and future-proof test automation solution.
+The objective is to implement industry-leading practices while continuously exploring and enhancing automation capabilities.
 ## Tech Stack

 **Client:** Typescript, Playwright